Analysis | Indonesia Shows It’s the Mature Kid on the Emerging Block

 In Malaysia, Prime Minister Mahathir Mohamad has widened the fiscal deficit by scrapping an important goods and services tax, putting its relative market calm on shaky ground.
 And in India, a squabble between the government and central bank has thrown into question the independence of monetary policymaking.

-Judging by bond portfolio flow data, the global investment community hasn’t abandoned Indonesia, although it was quick to flee Malaysia and Indonesia.
+Judging by bond portfolio flow data, the global investment community hasn’t abandoned Indonesia, although it was quick to flee Malaysia and India.

 By preemptively raising rates ahead of the Fed, Bank Indonesia has shown it’s eager to keep foreign investors around.